-blend.N (uses floating-point)
+blend.N (requires a floating-point thread)

-blend.N.in1 float in

-First input.
-If select is equal to 0.0, the output is equal to in1 blend.N.in2 float in blend.N.select float in blend.N.out float out
+blend.N.in1 float in First input.
+If select is equal to 0.0, the output is equal to in1 blend.N.in2 float in blend.N.select float in blend.N.out float out Output value.

 Second input.
-If select is equal to 1.0, the output is equal to in2 blend.N.open bit rw
+If select is equal to 1.0, the output is equal to in2 blend.N.open bit rw charge\pump - Create a square-wave for the 'charge pump' input of some controller boards loadrt charge\pump charge-pump

 Select input.
-For values between 0.0 and 1.0, the output changes linearly from in1 to in2 charge_pump - Create a square-wave for the 'charge pump' input of some controller boards loadrt charge_pump charge-pump
+For values between 0.0 and 1.0, the output changes linearly from in1 to in2 charge-pump.out bit out